Review: Generic IR Shutter Remote for Nikon (ML-L3)

 Works on my D610 too.

-So I’m quite happy with my generic version of the Nikon ML-L3 remote.
+So I’m quite happy with my lesser known brand name version of the Nikon ML-L3 remote.
 I keep it in my camera bag, because you never know when I might want to throw my camera on the tripod and take a picture of my smiling face … or take multiple pictures of something where I don’t want the camera to move at all. (that’s probably the more likely scenario).

 More From Divi Dude